UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 In the future, we might suggest conducting a similar analysis on larger samples, particularly undergraduate students, or specific larger classes.
 After further reflection, we believe age and collaboration with other students could have had confounding effects.
-In the future, we could have improved our study design by asking additional questions pertaining to these variables.
-Addition analysis could be done assessing if average study times were statistically significant in differing locations.
+We could improvise our study design by asking additional questions pertaining to these variables.
+Addition analysis may include assessing if average study times were statistically significant in differing locations.
 Prediction based analysis instead of causal could also be an area of particular interest.

-## References